Best daily deals

 The QuietComfort 45 limits your choices to AAC and SBC codecs.

-In addition, the WH-1000XM5 has the variable LDAC codec, which plays nicer with Android than AAC.
-For Android users especially, LDAC on the WH-1000XM5 will make the most difference if you stream video in reducing latency.
-Of course, influencing your audio quality is not just the connection, but the compression of the source audio.
+In addition, the WH-1000XM5 has the variable LDAC codec, which plays nicer with Android than AAC and transmits more data.
+For Android users especially, LDAC on the WH-1000XM5 will make the most difference, if you stream video, in reducing latency.
+Of course, influencing your audio quality is not just the connection but the compression of the source audio.

 Does the Sony WH-1000XM5 or Bose QuietComfort 45 have better battery life?

-Angled view of the Sony WH-1000XM5 power and noise cancelling buttons
+Angled view of the Sony WH-1000XM5 power and noise canceling buttons

-Power, Bluetooth, and noise cancellation can be controlled using hardware buttons underneath the left ear cup, and the USB-C connects to charge at the bottom.
+Power, Bluetooth, and noise cancelation can be controlled using hardware buttons underneath the left ear cup, and the USB-C connects to charge at the bottom.

 The Sony WH-1000XM5 claims to have a battery life of 30 hours.
-Our tests reveal that the headset lasts a bit longer at 31 hours, 53 minutes.
+Our tests reveal that the headset lasts a bit longer at 31 hours and 53 minutes.
 Three minutes of charge with a USB-C cable yields 180 minutes, which is five times faster than the QC 45 fast charge.

 Of course, you can always plug in your included cable with a headphone jack to extend the overall lifespan of your WH-1000XM5.